 East Renfrewshire has a relatively small Gaelic speaking community.
-The 2011 Census indicated that, across the council area, 0.997% (874 people) of those aged 3 and over, have some Gaelic language skills.
-As of August 2023, we are still awaiting the results of the 2022 Census, however we do know that there has been a significant population increase in the area which could potentially impact the findings.
+The 2022 Census indicated that, across the council area, 1.4% (1,357 people) of those aged 3 and over, have some Gaelic language skills.
+This is an increase of 483 people since the 2011 survey.